Vote by Mail

 If you are a registered voter and do not receive your ballot, contact your county elections department.

-Your ballot is mailed to you at least 18 days before each election.
-To receive your ballot, your voter registration mailing address must be current.
-You can update your address online with VoteWA.
+Your ballot is mailed to you at least 18-days before each election.
+To received your ballot, your voter registration mailing address must be current.
+You can update your address online with VoteWA.gov.

 Be an informed voter